 What is Best Taco Fried Rice

-Rice is one of those kinds of dishes that you are given the freedom to experiment with.
-So long as you use right and palatable ingredients, you can never go wrong with it.
-That’s the deal with our recipe.
+Rice is one of those kinds of dishes that give you the freedom to experiment with.
+So long as you use suitable and palatable ingredients, you can never go wrong with it.
+That's the deal with our recipe.

 It possesses an aromatic and robust flavor due to its seasoning, making it a perfect rice flavoring.
-The latter only absorbs the flavor of whatever ingredients are tossed into it.
+The latter only absorbs the flavor of whatever ingredients you toss into it.
 And who could ever go wrong with ground beef?
-The rich flavor and meaty taste of the beef are absorbed and cushioned by the grains of rice, surprising your tastebuds with Oriental and Mexican flavor all at the same time.
+The rich flavor and meaty taste of the meat are absorbed and cushioned by the grains of rice, surprising your tastebuds with Oriental and Mexican flavor all at the same time.

 Ways to Cook